mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[iThemba LABS September Campaign]]
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] Lead cap simulation: Just look at neutron fluence spectra, not necessarily neutron energy deposition
-- [ ] Check different SPI modes and frequencies on the scope

 ## Completed